 Summertime means a more relaxed schedule and hopefully, a shorter list of things to do.
 As kids gear up to return to school, and families navigate back to school shopping, one key “to-do” to remember is to get back onto a regular schedule.
 This is hard after a typical summer, and given the “extended break” families have had due to schools being closed since March, this task is likely to be extra challenging.

-Here are a few tips to help make the transition easier.
+Here are a few tips to help make the transition back to school easier:

 - Start early.
 With schools opening back up in mid-to-late August, consider re-adjusting to a regular meal and sleep schedule beginning in mid-July.
 This will take the pressure off to “get it right” quickly, and allow you and your family’s bodies to slowly get back into the swing of things.